victimofleisure/Sloganeer/README.md

 3. Outgoing transition
 4. Pause

 The duration of each of these states can be set independently.
+To eliminate a state, give it a duration of zero.

 Note that if you only specify the transdur option, it applies to both incoming and outgoing transitions.
 To make the outgoing transition a different duration from the incoming transition, you must also specifiy the outdur option.